How to Make The Best Punjabi Lachha Paratha

 This post may contain affiliate links.
 Read our disclosure policy

-Lachha paratha is popular in north India, especially in punjab.
+These layered parathas are popular in North India, especially in Punjab.
 The “Lachha” refers to the several layers, intertwined together to deliver the most flaky, soft and fun experience with all of your favourite curries!

-Lachha Parathas are soft & flaky multi-layered Indian flatbreads.
-Lachha parathas are a popular bread served at Indian restaurants, and go well with the most exquisite curries!
-I love these lachha parathas so much!
+Lachha paratha are soft & flaky multi-layered Indian flatbreads.
+These parathas are a popular bread served at Indian restaurants, and go well with the most exquisite curries!
+I love these parathas so much!

-Traditionally, Lachha Paratha is made in a tandoori oven/Indian clay oven, but this tawa/pan recipe captures the essence.
+Traditionally, this paratha is made in a tandoori oven/Indian clay oven, but this tawa/pan recipe captures the essence.
 These parathas are a step more advanced than a regular layered paratha, so if you have tried the beautiful triangular paratha yet, check out my recipe for Classic Layered Paratha.

 What Makes This Paratha “Better” Than a Regular Paratha?